Guide to Business Loan Down Payments

 Commercial Mortgage Down Payments

-For many businesses, commercial real estate is one of the biggest purchases they will make.
-Due to the size of the purchase, most business real estate loans require a down payment.
-How much they will require will depend on the lender.
+For many businesses, commercial real estate is one of the biggest purchases they’ll make.
+Due to the size of the purchase, most commercial real estate loans require a down payment.
+How much they require will depend on the lender.

 Commercial mortgages offered through government-sponsored programs, including the SBA and the Department of Housing and Urban Development (HUD), generally offer some of the best financing options.